E major

-E major (or the key of E) is a major scale based on E, consisting of the pitches E, F, G, A, B, C, and D. Its key signature has four sharps.
+E major is a major scale based on E, consisting of the pitches E, F, G, A, B, C, and D. Its key signature has four sharps.
 Its relative minor is C-sharp minor and its parallel minor is E minor.
-Its enharmonic equivalent, F-flat major, has eight flats, including the double-flat B𝄫, which makes it impractical to use.
+Its enharmonic equivalent, F-flat major, has six flats and the double-flat B𝄫, which makes that key less convenient to use.